Top City

 Top City (台中大遠百) is a shopping mall located in the 7th Redevelopment Zone of Xitun District, Taichung, Taiwan that opened on 22 December 2011.
 The mall is owned and operated by the Far Eastern Group.
 With a total floor area of 178,895 m2 and 14 floors above ground and 2 floors below ground, it is the largest shopping center in Taichung when it opened.
 Main core stores of the mall include Tissot, Hermes, Bvlgari, Gap, Nike and various other high end brands and themed restaurants.
 In March 2021, the second authorized Lego store in Taiwan opened in the mall.

 Public Transportation

-The mall is located in close proximity to Taichung City Hall metro station, which is served by the Green line of the Taichung Metro.
+The mall is located in close proximity to Taichung City Hall metro station, which is served by the Green line of the Taichung MRT.